SatellitesAndRainforests/forgettingMap/README.md

 A Content objects creationDate would also be possible to use but with added overhead.
 If the integer access count overflows it becomes the least accessed and is deleted.

 The ConcurrentHashMap structure has it's own thread-safety with a 'happens-before' guarentee that is expected to affect the read/write operation's speed.
 This is unexpected as the forgettingMap's find() method is not Synchronised.
-It was selected for it's thread-safety and it's high scaleability and relevent to the Oragarmi organisation.
+It was selected for it's thread-safety and it's high scaleability and relevance to the Oragarmi organisation.

 Testing addresses both single and multi-threaded tests.
 Several of the tests revealed bugs that were then resolved.
 The testing coverage is not complete and a few further TODO: tests are outlined.
 Testing transient data increases the complexity of testing, but the testing is considered an appropriate start.